 What next — how do we move forward?

 The sessions can be one to three days long.
 (Half-day sessions are available as well, but are limited in the depth they can explore.)
+These conversations are lively, interactive, and often old school (flipcharts, breakout groups, unique in-person tools, etc.).

 S.A.G.E. conversations: Situate.
 Articulate.
 Generate.
 Engage.